r7kamura/obs-scripts/README.md

 ### How it works?

 When a scene is switched during the stream, the scene name and elapsed time is stored in YouTube format.
-When you finish streaming, a text file is generated to the specified directory.
+When you finish streaming, a text file is generated to the specified file path.

 The output file will look something like this: